About the Journal

-Atna, Journal of Tourism Studies, seeks to facilitate an indepth reflection an analysis of issues problems and concerns in the disciplines under Tourism Studies, in order to assist and further the directions and transformations human society needs to evolve into.
-It targets higher educational institutions, research centres, organizations, policy makers and any individual interested in and commited to human welfare.
-Atna- Journal of Tourism Studies (ISSN: 0975-3281) invites articles/papers/case studies for the forthcoming issue of journal.
-Your contribution could be on any of the following areas or any other interdisciplinary areas pertaining to tourism
+Atna, Journal of Tourism Studies, seeks to facilitate critical study and in-depth reflection and analysis of issues, problems and concerns of human life, in order to further the directions and transformations human society needs to evolve into.
+It targets tourism and hospitality scientists, management scientists, social scientists, educational institutions, research centres, policymakers and any individual interested in and committed to human welfare.

-- Every contribution should be accompanied by a declaration that the article is original and has not been published nor submitted elsewhere for publication.
+- Every contribution submitted to the journal should be accompanied by a declaration that the article is original and has not been published nor submitted elsewhere for publication.

 - Every accepted article will be copy-edited.
 The Editorial Board reserves the right to make necessary revisions to the text in keeping with the journal style sheet and standard.